Last updated : 9th November 2014

 In fact LWT and fellow ITV regional company Granada performed this process on many of their TV shows.
 In 1992 Granada founded a new company called British Independent Television Enterprises ("BRITE") whose purpose was to market and distribute these shows from their D2 copies.
 By this point Granada had actually bought out LWT and all the Professionals D2 tapes were shipped to BRITE.
 Hence the reason for numerous references to "the BRITE copy" in this section...

-Returning to the newly-made analogue film prints, there is some debate on how these were created.
+Returning to the then-new (1991) traditional analogue film prints, there is some debate on how these were created.
 Ideally they should have been struck from either the original master negatives or a source known as "inter-negatives" which are essentially a "half-way house" between negs and a transmittable "positive" print.
 Despite LWT's evasive attitude to the situation regarding negs/inter-negs for season two onwards, research by Dave Rogers uncovered that they were still in existence by 1992.
 Yet many BRITE episodes display so much "positive" scratching and dirt* that the 16mm prints made in 1991 were clearly struck from earlier transmission prints instead, probably for reasons of cost.

 Huge thanks to Ros Connors for info on this topic!
 Technical Notes for each episode are taken from her own observations and many of her comments are quoted verbatim.